 Equity instruments are contracts that give a residual interest in the net assets of the Company.
-Equitysettled common share options and warrants issued by the Company are classified as equity instruments.
+Equitysettled common share options and warrants, denominated in the Company's functional currency, issued by the Company are classified as equity instruments.

 Costs directly identifiable with the raising of share capital financing are charged against share capital.
-Share issuance costs incurred in advance of share subscriptions are recorded as deferred assets.
-Share issuance costs related to incomplete share subscriptions are charged to operations.
+Share issuance costs incurred in advance of closing a financing are recorded as deferred assets.
+Share issuance costs related to incomplete financing transactions are charged to profit or loss.